 HDR10 HDR content representation that utilizes the HEVC Main 10 codec, BT.2020 colour primaries, the ST 2084 transfer function (PQ), and non-constant luminance YCbCr encoding.

 [Ed.
 (JS): I do not think we should make our own definition of “HDR10”.
 There are already other definitions of the term HDR10 such as in [5] that are not 100% aligned with this definition which could cause confusion.
-(CF): the term “HDR10” is defined in DECE, UHD-Forum, and UHD-Alliance]
+(CF): the term “HDR10” is defined in DECE, UHD-Forum, and UHD-Alliance

+In JCT-VC dicsussions it as decided to remove the term HDR10 from the body of the document and remove the definition.]

 HEVC High Efficiency Video Coding